ColoradoStark/API-Server-Wrapper/README.md

 ****************BASH SCRIPT FOR GAME API SERVER HOSTING********************

-This is a Bourne Again SHell (script) is for the initial setup of a server that is meant to host a CRUD API for player stats and world data to add elements of a Massively Multiplayer Online game to a game that is played mostly locally.
+This is a Bourne Again SHell (BASH) script is for the initial setup of a server that is meant to host a CRUD API for player stats and world data to add elements of a Massively Multiplayer Online game to a game that is played mostly locally.